Resinchem/Ultimate-Bedside-Lamp/docs/installation.md

 ![03_02_ESPConnLogo](images/03Flashing_2_ESPConnectLogo.jpg)

-ESPConnect is a free, open-source web tool for interacting with ESP32-based microcontrollers.
+[ESPConnect](https://thelastoutpostworkshop.github.io/ESPConnect/) is a free, open-source web tool for interacting with ESP32-based microcontrollers.
 It allows you to flash firmware directly from your browser using the same technology found in tools for WLED, Tasmota, and ESPHome.
+This is what will be shown in this guide for the firmware installation step, but other alternatives will also be covered.

 ---